Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 mylocaldir --upload --include '**/*.txt'
+  blobxfer mystorageacct container0 mylocaldir --upload --include '**/*.txt'

 This would attempt to recursively upload the contents of mylocaldir to container0 for any file matching the wildcard pattern ``*.txt`` within